writetome51/abstract-app-paginator/README.md

-# AppPaginator
+# FullDatasetPaginator

-A TypeScript/Javascript class for pagination in a real-world web app.
+A TypeScript/Javascript class intended for paginating a big dataset.
-It supports paginating data that can only be fetched from its source in batches if
-the entire dataset is too big to be fetched all at once.
-If the user requests a page
+It supports batchination, in case the full dataset is too big to load entirely.
-that isn't in the currently fetched batch, AppPaginator automatically fetches the
-batch that contains that page and shows the requested page.

 ## Constructor